LaxmiSabita/GOOGLE-HOMEPAGE-CLONE/README.md

 The Google logo and brand are trademarks of Google LLC.
 They are used here only for educational purposes.
 For public use, replace the logo with your own.

-🛠️ Technologies Used
+Technologies Used

 HTML5

 CSS3

-📸 Preview

 📜 License

-This project is licensed under the MIT License you’re free to use, modify, and distribute, but replace copyrighted assets.
+This project is licensed under the MIT License